Learning Temporal Resolution in Spectrogram for Audio Classification: Related Work

-Neural-network based methods have been successfully applied on audio classification and achieved state-of-the-art performance, such as the pretrained audio neural networks~(PANNs)~\citep{kong2020panns}, pretraining, sampling, labeling, and aggregation based audio tagging~(PSLA)~\citep{gong2021psla}, and audio spectrogram transformer~(AST)~\citep{gong2021ast}.
-We will cover two related topics on audio classification in the following sections: i) learnable audio front-ends; and ii) learning feature resolution in neural networks.
+Neural-network based methods have been successfully applied to audio classification and achieved state-of-the-art performance, such as the pre-trained audio neural networks~(PANNs)~\citep{kong2020panns}, pretraining, sampling, labeling, and aggregation-based audio tagging~(PSLA)~\citep{gong2021psla}, and audio spectrogram transformer~(AST)~\citep{gong2021ast}.
+We will cover two related topics on audio classification in the following sections.

-\textbf{Learnable audio front-ends}~ In recent years, learning acoustic features from waveform using trainable audio front-ends has attracted increasing interest from researchers. \cite{sainath2013learning} introduced one of the earliest works that propose to jointly learn the parameter of filter banks with a speech recognition model.
+\textbf{Learnable Audio Front-ends.}~ In recent years, learning acoustic features from waveform using trainable audio front-ends has attracted increasing interest from researchers. \cite{sainath2013learning} introduced one of the earliest works that propose to jointly learn the parameter of filter banks with a speech recognition model.
 Later, SincNet~\citep{ravanelli2018speaker} proposes to learn a set of bandpass filters on the waveform and has shown success on speaker recognition~\citep{ravanelli2018speaker,ravanelli2018interpretable}.
 Most recently, ~\citep{zeghidour2021leaf} proposes to learn bandpass, and lowpass filtering as well as per-channel compression~\citep{wang2017trainable} simultaneously in the audio front-end and shows consistent improvement in audio classification.
 Different from existing work on learnable audio front-ends, which mostly focus on the frequency dimension, our objective is learning the optimal temporal resolution.
 We show that our method can outperform existing audio front-ends for audio classification on both accuracy and computation efficiency~(see Table~\ref{tab:learnable-front-end-compare} and Figure~\ref{fig:efficiency_compare}).
 Note that our proposed method can also be applied after most learnable front-ends~\citep{zeghidour2021leaf}, which will be our future direction.